A lantern at Taiwan’s annual lantern festival // © 2017 Emma Weissmann

 But, as the sun set, I was prepared for an even flashier display.

-The brainchild of the Taiwan Tourism Board, the much larger, countrywide festival provides a fresh take on the cultural ritual.
+The brainchild of the Taiwan Tourism Bureau, the much larger, countrywide festival provides a fresh take on the cultural ritual.
 Since its start in 1990, the event has been credited with enhancing large-scale tourism in Taiwan by providing a platform for visitors and locals to convene in one place.

 And convene they did.
 Joining the crowd at the festival’s entrance was slightly overwhelming, but after I gathered my bearings (and acquired a map), I could see that the grounds were smartly organized to accommodate the crowds.